-On the other hand, if your home isn’t attracting a lot of interest, or if the home has been on the market for longer than 30 days, you may want to accommodate any interested buyers.
+On the other hand, if your home isn’t attracting a lot of interest, or if the home has been on the market for longer than 30 days, you may want to accommodate any interested buyers – despite the contingencies.

 Again, you want the help of an experienced real estate agent who has dealt with contingency offers numerous times.
 They’ll be able to assess your unique situation and give you the best possible advice about how to proceed in a complicated real estate transaction.

-At SimpleShowing, we’re changing the way real estate works.
-Choose a qualified real estate agent through our platform and not only will you get the help you need, you’ll get it for a much lower price.
+At SimpleShowing, we’re changing the way the home buying process works.
+Choose a qualified real estate agent through our platform and save thousand in Realtor commissions with our reduced listing fees.